 …are slowly getting replaced with keywords like this:

-And when you evaluate keywords in 2018, you need to keep this fact in mind.
+And when you evaluate keywords, you’ll want to keep this fact in mind.

 For example, let’s take this set of results from the Google Keyword Planner:

 Most people would size up this list of keywords based only on: